awslabs/service-workbench-on-aws/docs/docs/configuration_guide/activedirectory.md

 ## To configure Azure AD authentication:

 ### Create an Azure AD directory
-* Log in to portal.azure.com using a new or existing Microsoft account
+* Log in to [Azure Portal](https://portal.azure.com) using a new or existing Microsoft account
 * Under **Azure Services**, select **Azure Active Directory** (you may have to click on **more services** to scroll Active Directory into view)
 ![](../images/active_directory_00.png)